 T-bone accidents are sometimes abbreviated by the police or insurance companies as “AABS” for “auto accident, broadside.”
 How common are “AABS” wrecks?

-Data estimates that 25 to 30 percent of car accidents are side impact / t-bone collisions.
+Data estimates from Macon Car Accident Lawyer indicate that 25 to 30 percent of car accidents are side impact or T-bone collisions.
 For the above counties in Middle Georgia (e.g., Bibb County, Houston County, Twiggs County, Jones County, Monroe County, Crawford County and Peach County) this indicates that up to 18 accident fatalities and 1,315 injuries annually may be attributed to t-bone crashes.

 Causes of T-Bone Crashes vs. Other Vehicle Accidents?